-Source isolation precautions must be implemented for all suspected and confirmed cases, including the use of long sleeve gowns / barrier which protects the forearms where prolonged skin-to-skin contact during clinical activity is anticipated.
-Hand hygiene is essential and must include the forearms.
+Standard infection prevention measures should be sufficient to prevent transmission.
+For most activities gloves and plastic aprons are appropriate.
+However, for activities such as prolonged close contact care and handling where skin contact with patient's skin, infested linen or clothing could occur, single patient use long sleeve gowns would be beneficial to reduce the risk of transmission.
+Effective hand hygiene is essential and must include the forearms.
 Electrical fans are not a suitable method for cooling patients with hyperkeratotic or crusted scabies (Norwegian Scabies), as any dispersal of skin scales must be limited as much as possible (extremely large numbers of mites can be shed with skin scales).